 The ancient moshioyaki salt-making ritual takes place once a year at Okama Jinja Shrine, located in the Monzenmachi area at the foot of Shiogama Jinja Shrine.
-The ritual was designated an Intangible Folk Cultural Property of Miyagi Prefecture in 1979, and is the only ritual of its kind still practiced in Japan.

 The ritual is held over three days, from July 4 to 6.
 It honors Shiotsuchi Oji no Kami, the deity that taught people the secret of making salt from seawater.